.. and some practical matters that we find might be of use to you:

 Therefore, you need 180 lnft of corner pieces and 1,002sqft of flat bricks/stones.

-It’s always a good idea to add a little extra for wastage.
+It’s always a good idea to add a little extra for wastage at site.
 So, ordering 195 lnft of corners and 1050 sqft of flats would avoid running short during installation.

 Starting with Surface Area Preparation